Subscribe to our blog for all the latest news, updates, and events from MMA and our partners

 The following states had the most teen driver fatalities per teen population, according to the AAA Foundation for Traffic Safety study:

 These states don't have as many dense urban areas where you might see more fender benders among high-traffic streets.
-What they do offer is opportunities for teens to be on the road for long distances, and at times like after nightfall where visibility might be problematic, and highways and back roads where speeding is more common.
+What they do offer is opportunities for teen drivers to be on the road for long distances, and at times like after nightfall where visibility might be problematic, and highways and back roads where speeding is more common.

 Subscribe to our blog for all the latest news, updates, and events from MMA and our partners